US a country divided one year after Supreme Court abortion ruling

 On June 24, 2022, a court reshaped by Republican president Donald Trump overturned the landmark 1973 Roe v.
 Wade decision that guaranteed a constitutional right to abortion and left it up to each state to decide.

-That same day, several conservative states moved to ban abortion, forcing clinics to hastily shut down or move to places where they could still operate.
+That same day, several conservative states moved to ban the procedure, forcing clinics to hastily shut down or move to places where they could still operate.

 Since then, the United States is divided.
 Some 20 states, mostly in the south and Midwest, have prohibited abortion outright or severely restricted access while others, mainly on the coasts, have moved to protect it.